Nonlinear Classical Fields: Clifford algebra

-The last matrix change sign at parity transformations so the imaginary unite of the complex numbers algebra at that time is the pseudoscalar of space algebra.
+The last matrix change sign at parity transformations, the ones are ${\vec e_n \to -e_n}$, so the imaginary unite of the complex numbers algebra at that time is the pseudoscalar of space algebra.
 Then general element in the space algebra is the sum of scalar, pseudoscalar, vector, and pseudovector.

 The gradient operator in L3 algebra is following